 The following will be used to award tax credits in the event that the final scores of more than one project are identical.

-(a) First Tiebreaker: The county with the least number of 9% tax credit units produced over the last 5 years (see Appendix L for listing of units produced by county).
+First Tiebreaker: The county with the least number of 9% tax credit units produced over the last 5 years (see Appendix L for listing of units produced by county).

-(b) Second Tiebreaker: The project requesting the least amount of federal tax credits per low-income unit based on the Agency’s equity needs analysis.
+(b) Second Tiebreaker: The project with the highest overall Walk Score.

 (c) Third Tiebreaker: The project with the lowest average income targeting.